HerrmannM/eole/README.md

 Éole...
   * **handles the full untyped lambda calculus**
     * based on an interaction network (a graph rewriting system).
-    * Lévy-optimaly (avoids duplication of redexes by sharing).
+    * Lévy-optimally (avoids duplication of redexes by sharing).
   * **has an optional garbage collector** (on by default)
     * It is also modular: you can create your own!
     * Specialized at compile time